pumbas600/Halpbot-v1/README.md

 ## 2.1 Commands

-Commands in Halpbot can simply be created by annotating a method with `@Command`.
+In Halpbot, commands are simply created by annotating a method with `@Command`.
+You can enable commands in Halpbot by adding `@UseCommands` to your bot class.
 The method name will automatically be used as the alias (Although additional aliases can be set within the annotation if desired using the `alias` field).
-Command methods **must** be public; A warning will be logged during startup if you try and register non-public command methods.
+Command methods **must be public**; A warning will be logged during startup if you try and register non-public command methods.
 In Command methods, the parameters will act as command parameters.

 There are two types of command parameters:
 1. [Source Parameters]() - These are either injected services or information extracted from the event.